Wuskuj/repos/cv.md

 ## Knowledge of languages

 Studied English at school and University.
 Reading of technical documentation is higher then my spoken skills.
-English: A2
+English level is A2.